NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 The `Remote` library provides a call-back-based mechanism for detecting when the user presses the buttons.
 To see how it works open `Open->Examples->Remote->knob_and_buttons.ino`.
 Run it, open the serial monitor, push some buttons, and see what happens.

+There is also a simple 'is_pressed()' function that you can use to tell if a given button is currently pressed.
+You should pass the `*_PIN` constant for the button you want to test.
+The `*_PIN` macros are in `quad-remote.h`.

-Then read the code to understand how it works.
+Read the code to understand how it works.

 ### Reading the Knob